Saturday, December 8, 2007

 Linux Cheat Sheet

-Getting Around in the File System
+Getting Around in the File Systempwd

 Path of working directory - tells you what directory you are in